mar-tina/shadow-render/README.md

 #### Initializing the application.

-**Disclaimer**: Toolkit is built around the concepts that i understand personally.
-There was no design document .
-The process for coming up with this toolkit was on a build as you go basis .

 To initialize the application .
 The toolkit provides an init function that requires you to pass in:

 - [id] The div to bind to in index.html